-Arrabiata Pasta is a delicious red sauce pasta recipe made with tomatoes, basil, olive oil, garlic and red chilli.
-It is a delicious flavoursome pasta recipe that you can easily & quickly make at home for lunch or dinner.
+Penne Arrabiata is a delicious tantalising pasta made with tomatoes, basil, olive oil, garlic and red chilli flakes.
+It is a yummy flavour packed pasta recipe that you can easily & quickly make at home for lunch or dinner.

 The word ‘Arrabbiata‘ is an Italian word which literally translates to ‘angry‘ in english.
 As the mood in the name suggests, the sauce in arrabiata pasta is fierce and spicy.
-For this spiciness, fresh red chillies or dried red chilli flakes are used in the making of sauce.
+For this spiciness, fresh red chillies or dried red chilli flakes are used in making this sauce.

 This spicy arrabiata pasta tastes best with parmesan cheese.
-As the only dairy product in this recipe is parmesan cheese, this pasta recipe can easily be adapted to vegan version by using vegan substitute for parmesan cheese.
+As the only dairy product in this recipe is parmesan cheese, this pasta recipe can easily be adapted to vegan version by using vegan substitute for parmesan cheese or you can add some nutritional yeast.

 My pasta recipe is totally inspired by the flavoursome Arrabiata pasta I had in Rome.
 Before this, whenever I had pasta in Indian restaurants they were spicy, garlicky & tangy ; with pasta literally submerged in red sauce.
 Few restaurants also gave you the option of baked pasta where they baked the pasta with mozzarella cheese on top.